CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/05_LAB_41_02_Implement_autoscaling_of_session_hosts.md

 ### Task 5: Evaluate the autoscaling functionality

+In this task, you simulate user load to observe how autoscale reacts scaling out additional session hosts when capacity is exceeded, then scaling them back in during ramp-down.

 > **Note:** You will start by evaluating the **Ramp-up** settings.

 1. In the Azure portal, on **Azure Virtual Desktop** page, in the vertical menu bar, in the **Manage** section, select **Host pools (1)**.